goanx/salesforce-convert-contact-to-person-account-screenflow/README.md

-# Convert a Contact to Person Account
+# Salesforce: Convert a Contact to Person Account

 I recently had the misfortune of needing to convert a few contacts into person accounts.
 I did find some very good resources online on how to do this through doing some data imports/updates, however this is a very cumbersome process for converting only a few contacts and I am lazy and want the business users to start taking care of this.